Myosotis secunda: Distribution

 This species is endemic to Europe.
 M. secunda can be found growing in the following countries: United Kingdom, Ireland, Spain, Portugal, France.
 It can also be found growing on the Isle of Man, Guernsey, Jersey and the Faroe Islands.

 In Portugal the species can be found on the mainland, but also on the islands of Madeira and Azores.

 Habitat

 Myosotis secunda grows in proximity to wetland habitats such as on the margins of streams, rivers, lakes, ponds, creeks and waterfalls.
 It will also grow in wet grasslands, bogs, fens, marshes, swamps and peatlands.
 This species often occurs growing in acidic soils.

 Ecology

 Both M. secunda and M. scorpioides grow in wetland habitats.
 M. scorpioides grows in nutrient rich soils, while M. secunda will outcompete and replace it in nutrient poor soils.

 Myosotis secunda is one of many host plants for the beetle species Phaedon armoraciae.

-The species can sometimes be found growing alongside other wetland plant species such as bog pimpernel (Anagallis tenella) and marsh-bedstraw (Galium palustre).
+The species can sometimes be found growing alongside other wetland plant species such as bog pimpernel (Lysimachia tenella, syn.
+Anagallis tenella) and marsh-bedstraw (Galium palustre).